-The Visitor Centre & the Municipality of Port Hope Marketing & Tourism Office is located at 20 Queen Street in downtown Port Hope (in the same building as the Capitol Theatre) and is open seven days a week throughout the year from 10:00 am to 6:00 pm, recognizing all statutory holidays and Saturday & Sunday, 12 pm to 4 pm.
+The Visitor Centre & the Municipality of Port Hope Marketing & Tourism Office is located at 20 Queen Street in downtown Port Hope (in the same building as the Capitol Theatre) and is open Monday to Friday 10 am to 6 pm and Saturday & Sunday 12 pm to 4 pm, recognizing all statutory holidays.

 The Port Hope Visitors Centre is first and foremost a welcoming place to gather brochures and information and to be counselled by courteous staff on Port Hope and its attractions and amenities.
 Free Port Hope souvenirs include post cards and shopping bags.